 Dr. Mukesh Kumar is an Assistant Professor in the Nicholas School of Environment.
 He earned his B.Tech in Civil Engineering from Indian Institute of Technology, Kanpur and his PhD in Civil Engineering from Penn State University.
 His research interests lie in Watershed Hydrology, Groundwater-Surface Water-Atmosphere Interactions, Numerical Modeling of Snow and Hydrologic Processes, GIS-Model Coupling, High Performance Computing Applications and Optimization Methods.

 Appointments and Affiliations

-- Assistant Professor of Watershed Hydrology in the Division of Environmental Sciences and Policy
+- Adjunct Associate Professor in the Division of Environmental Sciences and Policy

 - Office Location: Nicholas School Of Environment, LSRC Bldg., Room No. 207, Durham, NC 27708

 - Ph.D.
 Pennsylvania State University, 2009

 - CEE 687: Hydrologic Modeling for Water Quantity and Quality Assessment

 - ENVIRON 768: GIS for Water Quantity and Quality Assessment

 - ENVIRON 769: Hydrologic Modeling for Water Quantity and Quality Assessment